yannicklin/aperture-science-challenge/README.md

 There are also unit tests available:
 - ``` docker exec laravel php artisan test ```
 - ``` docker exec nextjs yarn test ```

+Once you have the application stack running, you're ready to take on the challenges below!

 ---